microsoft/WhatTheHack/042-SAPOnAzure/Student/07-PowerQuery.md

 ## Success Criteria

-- Create PowerBI Dashboard displaying data from SAP HANA DB .
+- Create PowerBI Dashboard displaying data from SAP HANA DB.
-- Generate self-service report from SAP HANA DB tables using Microsoft power BI desktop client and develop a self-service report for visualization and analysis .
+- Generate self-service report from SAP HANA DB tables using Microsoft power BI desktop client and develop a self-service report for visualization and analysis.
 - Publish the visualization from Power BI desktop to power BI Service for broader user community.